Ridrik/fault/README.md

 # Panic

 **fault::panic** (or **fault_panic**) may be called explicitly by the user to perform a controlled program abort.
 It takes a user message string view, as well as an optional provided object trace.
-For instance, users may find it an useful feature after having caught a thrown exception in which the program needs to be aborted. `fault` makes it so that, whichever fault your program suffered, you get a saved trace report to resolve later, and your application users get a fatal popup instead of a silent crash. (**Note** that popups can be turned off in case the application needs to be restarted immediately)
+For instance, users may find it an useful feature after having caught a thrown exception in which the program needs to be aborted. `fault` makes it so that, whichever fault your program suffered, you get a saved trace report to resolve later, and your application users get a fatal popup instead of a silent crash. (**Note** that popups can be turned off in case the application is headless mode or when it must be restarted immediately)

 ```cpp
 void foo() {